 We are happy that the victims finally have resolution.
 We understand the risks involved in these types of cases: in Maryland, it is even more challenging because of our contributory negligence law, which bars any compensation if the injured person is even one percent at fault for their injuries.

-Plaxen & Adler, P.A. offers comprehensive counsel to victims of auto accidents throughout the state of Maryland.
+Plaxen Adler Muncy, P.A. offers comprehensive counsel to victims of auto accidents throughout the state of Maryland.
 If you have been hurt in a truck-related crash, or have questions about filing a personal injury lawsuit in Maryland, we invite you to contact us to find out more.

 Learn more about the Tracy Morgan case: